tidyverse/tidyverse.org/content/packages.md

 * [haven](https://haven.tidyverse.org) for SPSS, Stata, and SAS data.

+The [googledrive](https://googledrive.tidyverse.org/) package allows you to interact with files on Google Drive from R.

 There are a handful of other packages that are not in the tidyverse, but are tidyverse-adjacent.
 They are very useful for importing data from other sources:

 * [jsonlite](https://github.com/jeroen/jsonlite#jsonlite) for JSON.